Internal Regulations of Student Groups (amended on April 04, 2016)

 SSMU’s 250+ clubs are represented on SSMU Council by two Club Representatives, who are responsible for representing the interests of clubs and voting in favour of clubs at Council.

-SSMU’s Security Manager handles security for club events, lost and found, events with alcohol in the SSMU Building, and after-hours access to the SSMU building.
+SSMU’s Building Director handles security for club events, lost and found, events with alcohol in the SSMU Building, and after-hours access to the SSMU building.

 Activities Night, taking place during the first week of school in September and the second week of January, is one of SSMU’s largest events.
 Activities Night is a hub for student engagement and campus involvement, with all 250+ student groups affiliated with the SSMU and many external groups under one roof in the SSMU building!